ds30mins/whos-smarter-prototype/README.md

 - Trivia Crack 2 (cognitive + competitive, leagues)
 What none of them offer is a skill-fair competitive format with no pay-to-win ceiling — which is the gap this concept is designed to fill.

 This is not a brain training app.
-The framing is entertainment-first: *a social arena where intellectual performance is a currency for status — cognitive benefit is the side-effect, not the pitch.* That distinction matters both for positioning and for regulatory reasons (Lumosity was fined $50M in 2016 for medical claims).
+The framing is entertainment-first: a social arena where intellectual performance is currency for status — cognitive benefit is the side-effect, not the pitch.
+That distinction matters both for how players experience the game and for how it's marketed.

 This prototype is a playable hypothesis for what that product could feel like — built to validate the core loop before any further investment.